Quantum repetition code for phase-flips#

 The code presented in the previous notebook could only correct for $X$ errors.
 Now, we present a code that can only correct for $Z$ errors.
 In the next notebook, we will combine these codes together to correct for both $X$ and $Z$ errors and more.

-Alice, again wants to send a one-qubit state $\ket{\psi}$ to Bob, but via a channel that applies the $Z$ operator to qubits with probability $p$.
-This results in the phase flip, \begin{equation} \ket{\tilde\psi} = Z\ket{\psi} = Z(\alpha\ket{0} + \beta\ket{1}) = \alpha\ket{0} - \beta\ket{1}. \end{equation} As before, Bob has no way of knowing if any errors occured.
+Alice wants to send a one-qubit state $\ket{\psi}$ to Bob, but via a channel that applies the $Z$ operator to qubits with probability $p$.
+If the error occurs then the state is distorted as, \begin{equation} \ket{\tilde\psi} = Z\ket{\psi} = Z(\alpha\ket{0} + \beta\ket{1}) = \alpha\ket{0} - \beta\ket{1}. \end{equation} Bob cannot tell if an error has occurred, so with probability $p$ he will receive the wrong message.

 Encoding#